michal-h21/make4ht/README.md

 skip\_elements

-:  List of CSS selectors that match elements which shouldn't be processed.
+:  List of CSS selectors that match elements that shouldn't be processed.
 Default value: `{ "math", "svg"}`.

 id\_prefix